seisatsu/PyWW/README.md

 variables.
 The default page layout contains only text and an edit button, though this can be changed by modifying the included template files.
 Simply install the script and navigate to it in your web browser to bootstrap the wiki.

 PyWW pages are written in ReStructured Text.
+(See http://docutils.sourceforge.net/docs/user/rst/quickref.html)

 Features
 --------